MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Conclusion

 \section{Conclusion}

-In this work, we propose a novel training-free method, Multi-resolution Retrieval-Detection (MRD), to enhance the understanding of high-resolution images by MLLMs.
-MRD employs multi-resolution semantic similarity to correct single-resolution similarity maps, ensuring the integrity of target objects.
-Moreover, to localize target objects more accurately and directly, we introduce an OVD model that identifies object regions using a sliding-window approach.
-We demonstrate the effectiveness of MRD across multiple high-resolution benchmarks with different MLLMs, showing its superior performance in HR image understanding.
+In this work, we present \textbf{\textit{Multi-resolution Retrieval-Detection (MRD)}}, a novel training-free method to boost MLLMs’ high-resolution image understanding.
+MRD leverages multi-resolution semantic similarity to correct single-resolution similarity maps and preserve target object integrity, and introduces a sliding-window open-vocabulary detection (OVD) model for precise target localization.
+Extensive experiments on multiple HR benchmarks with various MLLMs validate MRD’s effectiveness and its superior HR image understanding performance.
+This work provides new insights into jointly modeling local semantic integrity and global spatial grounding for HR image understanding.